 This is the reason why you start to see more bugs and crashes during major updates, like a new Android or a new iOS update, for your Ring application.

 The end of a piece of software’s life cycle is when depreciation kicks in.
 This is when companies start putting their focus elsewhere and applications tend to get left behind without that update as they need.

 The good news is, Ring only has to worry about new releases and major updates.
 Ring is a very successful application and is nowhere near being left behind by Amazon.

-Ring might be crashing because of problems with Amazon servers and not a problem with your device.
+Ring might be crashing because of ring app problems with Amazon servers and not a problem with your device.

 These platform-wide crashes apply directly to Ring itself.
 This is often the case when Amazon needs to update things on their back end including changing the physical hardware like the servers.

 The good news with platform-wide crashes is that there’s nothing wrong with your technology, but the bad news is that we are stuck waiting for Ring and Amazon to fix their problems before we can fix ours.

 Tip: You can check the status of Ring’s services on the Ring Status Page.
 Any Amazon problems which affect Ring services should also appear here.